shaack/bootstrap-input-spinner/README.md

 <input type="number" value="4.5" min="0" max="9" step="0.1" data-decimals="2" data-suffix="°C"/>
 ```

-These are the possible attributes
+Use these attributes to configure the behaviour

 - `value` // starting value on element creation
 - `min` // minimum value when stepping